dawee/wyatt/Readme.md

 ## YAT File Format

-Special attributes are prefixed with __@__.
-These special attributes are not passed to the UI constructors.
+Special keys are prefixed with __@__.
+Special keys are not passed to the UI constructors.

 __@type__ : The type name of the UI :